 rdInst has been optimized for stationary Instances, but provisions are there for dynamically moving Instances.

-If you’re wanting to move your rdActors during gameplay, you’ll be in charge of instructing the Actor to update its instances – don’t worry, all you have to do is call “rdUpdateISMTransforms”, it does all the work.
+You can do it manually if you want too, all you have to do is call “rdUpdateISMTransforms” if the actor has moved, it does all the work.
 Doing it this way allows for the most optimal way of updating, you don’t have to do unnecessary tests and won’t be tying up Ticks or timer based functions.

 Step 1.
 Create some type of Movement

 In this example, we’ll just rotate a Picture around at a constant speed.
 The Motel example used in various places has a Picture Blueprint which randomly chooses a picture to show.
 We can just add to the Tick in that Blueprint to add our little bit of code:

 Step 2.
 Done